Have a specific event or training in mind?

 As a result of participating in this presentation we hope you will:

-• Understand what youth health care transition is and why it is important.
+• Define youth healthcare transition, what it is and why it is important.

 • Identify activities in daily life where transition occurs.